pat-s/ppcryptoparser/README.md

 The default language is set to (US) English (`"EN"`).
 The language setting should match the language used in Portfolio Performance.

+## Encoding & Windows

+I've seen that on Windows machines, the encoding might be set to something else than "UTF-8", causing issues in the processing.

+Also Windows seems to set the decimal separator to `.` instead of `,`, which causes a wrong import of the data.
+In this case, edit the resulting `.csv` file and change the decimal separators from `,` to `.` and check whether the import is working as intended.
+I might add an argument to the functions to account for this within the R package.

 ## CSV Import